 Great project!
 We are not going to say the opposite 🙂

-To pay for the van we had to ask our bank (BNP Net Agency) to exceptionally raise the limit for withdrawals abroad.
-We were then able to withdraw at a counter (as long as ScotiaBank is a partner bank, so no fees).
+To pay for the van we had to ask our bank (BNP Net Agence) to exceptionally raise the withdrawal limit abroad.
+We were then able to withdraw from an ATM (as long as to do at ScotiaBank which is a partner bank, so no fees).
 At the counter we are generally limited to 1000$ per withdrawal so you have to do this in several times.

 At the SAAQ you have to pay in cash, foreign bank cards do not work!